-It seems there are a lot of people out there wondering how to get rid of snakes, mostly without handling them.
-I tell you what, things have changed a lot since I was a kid.
-When I was a kid we were the snake control professionals.
+There are a lot of people out there wondering how to get rid of snakes, mostly without handling them.
+Things have changed a lot since I was a kid.
+Back then we were the snake control professionals.
 I remember many a fine day grabbing garter snakes by their tales and throwing them up into trees to see if they’d stick.
 None of them ever did, and most of them died in the process—sorry Mrs. Johnson!—but there was never a snake problem where I grew up.

 The Best Snake Repellents

 If you want to keep snakes out of your yard, you’ll want to make sure that shrubs, bushes, and thick gardens are kept away from your home.
 Snakes love gardens with lots of shrubbery.
 It gives them a place to hide and hang out while they wait for the next meal to come along.
 It also provides the snake with a perfectly safe way to travel from one place to another.